sc3/cook-convictions/_data_processing.md

 ### Geocoding and finding spatial relationships

-The cleaned records were geocoded using [Mapquest's Open Geocoding API web service](http://developer.mapquest.com/web/products/open/geocoding-service).
+The addresses in the cleaned records were geocoded using [Mapquest's Open Geocoding API web service](http://developer.mapquest.com/web/products/open/geocoding-service).
 Once geocoded we used the database's spatial capabilities to determine the Chicago community area or suburban place corresponding to the convicted person's address.

 ### Identifying convictions